 Pool suppliers also carry calcium scaling treatments that are safe for all pool surfaces, including fiberglass, vinyl liner pools and concrete pools.
 These treatments are added to the pool’s water and dissolve the deposits over a period of several weeks.

 Removing Calcium Silicate Scaling

 The only reliable way to remove calcium silicate deposits is with a pumice stone — and a lot of hard work.
 These stains are notoriously difficult to scrub free.

 If you have a vinyl or fiberglass pool, you won’t be able to use a pumice stone.
 It would scratch the pool.
 A calcium-scaling specific additive may remove the deposits, but these products can take months to dissolve calcium silicate.
 If you can’t use a pumice stone, you ought to contact a pool service provider in your area to use professional products that can quickly remove the deposits.

+If you’ve ever wondered, “What is this white chalky reside on my pool?” it is probably calcium.
 As mentioned, calcium scaling is caused by an imbalance between the calcium levels and pH of your pool.
 Therefore, you can prevent future calcium buildup by addressing these two factors.
+Calcium scaling is an easy thing to prevent if you test your water regularly and perform routine pool maintenance.
 You might want to do the following:

 - Lower the pH level of your pool’s water, because pH can have a larger effect on calcium scaling than calcium levels do.